 Antoinette received a bachelor’s degree from Western Kentucky University with majors in psychology and recreation administration.
-She continued on at Western to complete a Masters of Public Service and Masters of Arts in Education with a counseling focus.
+She continued on at Western to complete a Masters of Public Service in Counseling and Masters of Arts in Education in Student Personnel Services.

-Prior to working in the College of Education in 2000, Antoinette also worked as an Academic Advisor in McCombs School of Business, Dean of Students and Athletics and received a Certificate of Merit from the National Academic Advising Association for Outstanding Advising in 2008.
-She has been at the University of Texas since 1989.
+Prior to working in the College of Education in 2000, Antoinette also worked as an Academic Advisor in McCombs School of Business, Office of the Dean of Students, and Women’s Athletics.
+She received a Certificate of Merit from the National Academic Advising Association for Outstanding Advising in 2008.
+She has been employed at the University of Texas for 30 years.

 Yesenia holds a Master’s in Education from The University of Texas at Austin and a Bachelors of Arts from the University of Illinois at Urbana-Champaign.
 Yesenia is a Graduate Fellow in the Archer Program in Public Policy where she interned for The University of Texas System- Office of Federal Relations.
 At UT, Yesenia has worked for the University Unions and the Office of Student Recruitment and Success at the College of Education.
 Prior to graduate school, Yesenia taught middle school and high school Spanish for three years.
 She is also a Ronald E. McNair Research Scholar and a Teach For America alumni.